 But, even though lockdown has eased, it’s clear the pandemic’s effects will be long-lasting – they’ll especially affect the Expedition section and, if you’re doing your Gold, your residential.

 For those of you who might not have the chance to do your expedition or residential in coming weeks and months, we want to make sure you get recognised for the massive amount of time, effort and creativity you’ve put into your other sections – you deserve it.

-So, we’ve introduced the DofE Certificate of Achievement, available to any young person who enrols before 31 July 2021 and completes their Skills, Volunteering and Physical sections at Bronze, Silver or Gold.
+So, we’ve introduced the DofE Certificate of Achievement, available to any young person who has enrolled since 1 June 2018 and goes on to complete their Volunteering, Physical and Skills sections at Bronze, Silver or Gold before 31 December 2022.